 One treatment can last six to eight months.
-Side effects can include flu-like symptoms in individuals with more sensitive immune systems, as well as weakness or numbness in the area of injection.
+Be careful, though: Side effects can include flu-like symptoms in individuals with more sensitive immune systems, as well as weakness or numbness in the area of injection.

 When other treatments fail to succeed, some doctors recommend surgical removal of certain sweat glands, a process called suction-curettage.
 Blood clotting and swelling, fluid buildup at the site of surgery and death of surrounding tissues can occur as side effects of this approach.

 At the more extreme end of surgical approaches to treat hyperhidrosis is endoscopic thoracic sympathectomy [ETS].
 The sympathectomy procedure involves surgical destruction of a portion of the sympathetic nervous system involved in sweat gland signalling.

 Unfortunately, this latter process can cause the body to overcompensate and produce even more sweat.
 Plus, sympathectomy risks causing nerve damage and, in rare instances, can cause a condition called Horner’s syndrome, which results from nerve disruption and manifests as drooping eyelids and decreased pupil size.

 Sometimes doctors will prescribe daily or as-needed medication to control excess sweating.
 Below are some commonly used prescription and over-the-counter drugs that help combat hyperhidrosis.